44filip/44filip/README.md

 ### In-progress projects 🚧

-Most of my effort at the moment is focused on work and RHEL 9. \
+Most of my effort at the moment is focused on my job and RHEL 9. \
 Proxmox Home Lab (smart-home integration, monitoring, service hosting) \
 Minimalistic personal website for topics of interest and research http://44filip.xyz